Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Related Work

-CEP systems are generally based on SQL-like specification languages.
+Apart from SASE \cite{WuDR06} and SASE+ \cite{AgrawalDGI2008}, thoroughly discussed above, many other event specification languages were proposed.
 CEL \cite{DemersGHRW06,DemersJB07} is a declarative language used by the Cauyga system.
 It supports patterns with Kleene closure and event selection strategies.
 CQL \cite{ArasuBW06} made it possible to create transformation rules with a unified syntax for processing both information flows and stored relations.
 TESLA \cite{CugolaM10} combines high expressiveness with a relatively small set of operators.
 It offers completely programmable per-event selection policies.
 CEDR \cite{BargaGAH07} presents a complex and flexible temporal model, based on three different timings.
 Our lazy evaluation framework is based on SASE+ \cite{GyllstromADI08}, an expressive language, including constructs such as iterations and aggregations.
 Nevertheless, the operators it supports serve as basic blocks for most of the described languages.

 Optimizing event processing performance by pattern re-writing (re-ordering) techniques has been discussed in numerous studies. \cite{RabinovichEG11} and \cite{Schultz-MollerMP09} employ formally defined cost models to derive the best possible evaluation plan, according to which input patterns are re-organized.
 The objectives of query re-writing are throughput and latency balancing.
 Both frameworks consider distributed CEP environment.